 This means that things in the cage should be placed in ways that are NOT convenient and easily accessible.
 Keep food and water bowls at opposite ends of the cage, and never place a favorite toy near a perch.
 Along with using foragers, these tips will force your bird climb and reach and stretch in ways that a wild does every day in the natural course of its life.

 Try to keep in mind, that “easy” may be your idea of luxury, but that does not apply to a bird.
 “Healthy” is a luxury for many captive birds, sadly.

 As a parrot owner, you have to wear many hats.
 You are a janitor, a toy maker and even a psychologist in the hours when you are not at your actual job.
 Additionally, you are your bird’s nutritionist and chef – perhaps your most important duty.

 The diet has a huge responsibility in that it reaches into every conceivable aspect of a parrot’s life; its willingness to play and socialize, its ability to get exercise, its general behavior and, of course, over-all health are all affected by diet.
 It is an area where you simply must not skimp.

 The largest portion of the parrot diet should consist of vegetables, legumes, whole grains and fruits.
-Your bird must somehow, someway have its nutritional needs met every day, assisted by a good quality, organic pellet.
+Your bird must somehow, someway have its nutritional needs met every day, assisted by a good quality, natural pellet.